Fake News Week: Fake News Examples and How They’re Shared

 Fandoms – the general name for a large collection of fans of a certain thing – have been a part of social media since the very beginning.
 In 2019 this will only increase, since the members are even more tech-savvy than the previous generation.

 With strong communities stretching across Instagram, Facebook, Tumblr, Twitter, and Reddit, these groups of fans will be able to do the work of hundreds of PRs for free, while also fiercely defending the object of their desire.
 Expect this to overflow into street fighting by summer.

 BTS have been everywhere in 2018 and there’s no signs of that stopping.
 They cropped up in our most viral brand moments of 2018 report four times, while just mentioning the band’s name on Twitter can generate thousands of retweets.

 After Kanye West accidentally tweets his own password and his account gets taken over by BTS fans, the K-pop band’s legions of followers realize the true potential of Twitter.
 The hackers in their ranks go into overdrive, taking over millions of handles and replacing them all with pictures of BTS.
 Within two weeks 73% of Twitter is just videos of the band appearing on various chat shows around the world.

 Breaking through the noise of social media is difficult.
-But if you can get an account with loads of followers to tweet about you, suddenly you can get attention you’d normally have to pay a PR company for.
+But if you can get an account with loads of followers to tweet about you, suddenly you can get the attention you’d normally have to pay a PR company for.

-Ultimately this leads to products with names that simply insults someone famous, the first one being the “Piers Morgan is a Has-been Waste of Space Chocolate Bar.’
+Ultimately this leads to products with names that simply insults someone famous, the first one being the “Piers Morgan is a Has-Been Waste of Space Chocolate Bar.’
 Piers Facebook Lives himself trying one.
 He ends the video by screaming for 20 minutes straight.

 We personally cannot wait for Bebo to come back, or for the Twitter BTS takeover.
 It’s obviously going to be a big year for social media in 2019.